zhangbsn-gt/developer.gov.sg/collections/_guidelines/procurement/imda-accreditation.md

   <figcaption> Fig 1: Current approach for procurement through bulk tenders (left) vs the “streamlined procurement” process for accredited companies (right)</figcaption>
 </figure>

 The programme was launched in July 2014 by IMDA to grow and nurture the local Infocomm Media (ICM) ecosystem.
-Through Accreditation@SGD, Singapore-based ICM companies can establish credentials, build business traction, grow, and compete in the global market as more opportunities are created for their products to be showcased and bought.
+Through IMDA Accreditation, Singapore-based ICM companies can establish credentials, build business traction, grow, and compete in the global market as more opportunities are created for their products to be showcased and bought.
 For buyers from the government and large enterprises, the accreditation process provides an independent third-party evaluation of these ICM companies’ product core functionalities and ability to deliver.

-Accreditation@SGD contributes to Singapore’s ICM sector by promoting the next generation of digital expertise and business.
+IMDA Accreditation contributes to Singapore’s ICM sector by promoting the next generation of digital expertise and business.
 This is aligned with Singapore’s Smart Nation initiative and is a key contributor to Singapore’s Digital Economy Strategy.

 Since March 2019, the SecureTech track has also been launched in partnership with the Cyber Security Agency of Singapore (CSA) to improve the quality of local cybersecurity technologies.
-This is part of the efforts to grow the cybersecurity ecosystem in Singapore and support SG:D Accredited SecureTech companies with international expansion.
+This is part of the efforts to grow the cybersecurity ecosystem in Singapore and support the IMDA Accreditation programme with international expansion opportunities.
 With the SecureTech Track, companies are required to obtain Common Criteria certification or other security certifications as directed by CSA, for the product to be accredited.

 ### Objective

-Accreditation@SGD helps with:
+IMDA Accreditation helps with:

 - Accrediting promising and innovative high-growth ICM companies to establish their credentials and position them as qualified contenders
 - Providing potential end-users with an assurance of the accredited companies’ competency and ability to deliver